In 1995, the Texas Legislature created the Public Education Grant (PEG)

 No, but districts must follow the same policies they follow for evaluating non-PEG transfer requests.
 For example, they may restrict transfers by using a first-come-first-serve system and may deny further requests for lack of space.

-Interdistrict (different district) – These may be refused or accepted by the district receiving the transfer request based on existing district policy.
+Interdistrict (between districts) – These may be refused or accepted by the district receiving the transfer request based on existing district policy.

 Intradistrict (within district) – These requests may also be refused or accepted based on existing district policy, although no additional funding is allotted for this type of transfer.